Spectral and combinatorial methods for efficiently computing the rank of unambiguous finite automata

 A zero-one matrix is a matrix with entries from $\{0, 1\}$.
 We study monoids containing only such matrices.
 A finite set of zero-one matrices generating such a monoid can be seen as the matrix representation of an unambiguous finite automaton, an important generalisation of deterministic finite automata which shares many of their good properties.

 Let $\Aa$ be a finite set of $n \times n$ zero-one matrices generating a monoid of zero-one matrices, and $m$ be the cardinality of $\Aa$.
 We study the computational complexity of computing the minimum rank of a matrix in the monoid generated by $\Aa$.
-By using linear-algebraic techniques, we show that this problem is in~\NC and can be solved in $\OO(mn^4)$ time.
-We also provide a combinatorial algorithm finding a matrix of minimum rank in $\OO(n^{2 + \omega} + mn^4)$ time, where $2 \le \omega \le 2.4$ is the matrix multiplication exponent.
+By using linear-algebraic techniques, we show that this problem is in~\NC and can be solved in $\OO(mn^4)$ time and $\OO(n^2)$ space.
+We also provide a combinatorial algorithm finding a matrix of minimum rank in $\OO(mn^4)$ time and $\OO(n^3)$ space.
 As a byproduct, we show a very weak version of a generalisation of the \v{C}ern\'{y} conjecture: there always exists a straight line program of size $\OO(n^2)$ describing a product resulting in a matrix of minimum rank.

 For the special case corresponding to total DFAs (that is, for the case where all matrices have exactly one 1 in each row), the minimum rank is the size of the smallest image of the set of all states under the action of a word.
 Our combinatorial algorithm finds a matrix of minimum rank in time $\OO(n^3 + mn^2)$ in this case.